Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 Refer to [FAS Filters](FAS_Filters.md) for more information on the content used in the example JSON files.

+The following procedures are included in this section:

 1. [Update Liquid-Cooled Compute Node BMC, FPGA, and BIOS](#liquidcooled)
 1. [Update Air-Cooled Compute Node BMC, BIOS, iLO 5, and System ROM](#aircooled)
 1. [Update Chassis Management Module (CMM) Firmware](#cmm)